giulianok/learning-journey/README.md

 ## DP: Dynamic Programming

+- Good for optimization problems
+- Shortest path, min length path, minimize/maxize something
+- Exhosted search -> usually a bad thing because is an exponential time solution, but, in a clever way, with DP, you get
 - "Careful brute force"
+- Subproblems + "reuse" -> break a problem down into small subproblems, solve them, and reuse the solution of the subproblems
 - Guessing + Recursion + Memoization
 - Shortest path in some DAG (Directly Acycle Graph)